googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.18 Version 0: Color glyphs are defined by slices of a layer records array.**

 When using version 1 formats, layers are supported but are optional.
+For example, a simple glyph description need not use any layering, as illustrated in figure 5.21:

+![Complete color glyph definition without use of layers.](images/colr_color_glyph_without_layers.png)

+**Figure 5.21 Complete color glyph definition without use of layers.**

+The version 1 formats include two ways to add layers:

+* The PaintComposite table allows two sub-graphs to be composed together using different compositing or blending modes.

+* The PaintColrLayers table supports defining a sequence of several layers.

+While the PaintComposite table only combines two sub-graphs, other PaintComposite tables can be nested to provide additional layers.
+The primary purpose is to support compositing or blending other than simple alpha blending.

+The PaintComposite table is covered in more detail in 5.7.11.1.6.
+The remainder of this clause will focus on the PaintColrLayers table.

-The version 1 formats also define layer sets as slices in an array, but in this case the array is an array of offsets to paint tables, contained in a LayerV1List table.
+The PaintColrLayers table is used to define a bottom-up z-order sequence of layers.
+Similar to version 0, it defines a layer set as a slice in an array, but in this case the array is an array of offsets to paint tables, contained in a LayerV1List table.
 Each referenced paint table is the root of a sub-graph of paint tables that specifies a graphic composition to be used as a layer.
 Within a given slice, the first offset provides the content for the bottom layer, and each subsequent offset provides content that overlays the preceding content.
 Definition of a layer set—a slice within the layer list—is given in a PaintColorLayers table.

 Figure 5.19 illustrates the organizational relationship between PaintColorLayers tables, the LayerV1List, and referenced paint tables that are roots of